[Amazon FSx for NetApp ONTAP] Tried delivering audit logs of administrative activities to CloudWatch Logs using a Syslog VPC endpoint

 9.ログストリームが作成された.png

 Yes, a log stream has been created.
-Since log streams appear to be created per VPC endpoint, it seems that VPC endpoints will need to be created exclusively for each use case.
+Since log streams appear to be created per VPC endpoint, it seems that VPC endpoints will need to be created separately for each purpose.
 Personally, I would have preferred prefixes to be created per facility.

 The actual logs are as follows.